-Collected in early September 2021 from wild trees growing here at Hayefield in Bucks County, PA.
+Collected in mid September 2022 from wild trees growing here at Hayefield in Bucks County, PA.
 At least 15 seeds.

 Please read the germination information as well before ordering.